ordina-jworks/ordina-jworks.github.io/_posts/2018-04-27-scrum-vs-kanban.md

 #### The Product owner not being available for questions of the team
 When a Product Owner is always in meeting, or otherwise engaged, it could happen that the development team has to wait longer for answers on their questions, and by waiting for answers blocking development.

-#### Extending the sprint with just a couple of days
+#### Extending the Sprint with just a couple of days
 Some teams will try to delay the end of a Sprint by a couple of days, just to make sure everything is 'Done'.
-Every item that is not ‘Done’ at the end of a sprint goes back into the Product Backlog.
+Every item that is not ‘Done’ at the end of a Sprint goes back into the Product Backlog.
 No exceptions.
 Extending it by just a couple of days would create a desync in the rhythm and possibly create a desync with another team that depends on your team.

 #### Changing the Sprint length
-Changing the sprint length during a project is a just not done.
+Changing the Sprint length during a project is just not done.
 It will disrupt the team's flow and velocity of the team will go down.
 Once you’ve chosen a Sprint Length, your team should stick to it.

-#### Not having the same sprint rhythm as another team
+#### Not having the same Sprint rhythm as another team
 In larger projects, teams will be dependent on one another.
 Not having the same Sprint rhythm will cause issues because you’ll have to wait for the other team to be ready for you, or vice versa, which would once again block progress.

 #### The Scrum Master being too involved
-A Scrum master is a dedicated role in the team, it is very hard to be a Scrum master and develop at the same time.
+A Scrum master is a dedicated role in the team.
+It is very hard to be a Scrum master and develop at the same time.
 He or she should be like a firefighter, be idle at times, but be ready when an emergency occurs.

 #### Trying to solve problems within a Daily Standup